Alex Ambrose

-Alex Mario Ambrose (born 8 September 1982) is a former Indian professional football player and manager.
+Alex Mario Ambrose (born 8 September 1982) is a former Indian professional football player, manager and a pedophile who has been charged for sexual misconduct with a minor player.

 Controversy

 He was charged with sexual misconduct with a minor player during Indian women under-17 team's exposure trip to Norway.
 He was sacked from the assistant coach position and was called back to face investigation.